The Bank of England has held interest rates at the historic low of 0.1% in its latest base rate decision.

 Since then, the rate was actually raised to 0.75%, where it stayed until March, although policymakers were still watching Brexit developments carefully.

 This article was originally published on 17 September 2020 when the Bank of England announced it was holding the base rate at 0.1% until the next MPC meeting.
-It was last updated on 12 October 2020 with details of the Bank of England’s letter asking financial firms about their readiness for a potential negative base rate.
+It was last updated on 5 November 2020 as the Bank announced again that it would hold the rate.
 Additional reporting by Danielle Richardson.